Video Game / Primal Carnage

 - Ptero Soarer: On the one wing, the Pteranodon are naked, have pointed wingtips (although they're more rounded in the final model), grasping feet, are a bit misproportioned (more so in their prototype model), have wings that fold incorrectly (similar to the pterosaurs from the Walking with Dinosaurs series), and may be slightly too small, but on the other wing, they are quadrupedal and toothless, and vault from the ground using their wings like real pterosaurs.
 This is addressed by the developers in forum posts, which state that the Pteranodons had their pycnofibres removed for "cosmetic reasons", although the "Alpha Pteranodon" skin has pycnofibres.
 Like the feathers on the raptors, there is also the issue that the early builds had trouble with complex textures so it took awhile to get anything but smooth skin finished.
 The Pteranodon can also pick up humans, which the real animal definitely couldn't do.

 - Ultimately, while the Pteranodon isn't very accurate, the Tupandactylus is, anatomically, almost perfectly spot-on (aside from being bald like the Pteranodon).
 The body and wing proportions are perfectly accurate.
 It also trades in picking up enemies for the more realistic ability to knock players off heights.
 The only noteworthy issues are the incorrectly folding wings which has been improved slightly by time of the sequel.
-However, its proficiency as a flier isn't quite so accurate - tapejarid pterosaurs were about as good at flying as chickens.

 - Raptor Attack: The developers have invented a fictional species called Novaraptor ("New thief"), created in-universe through genetic engineering.
 They were still featherless and had anatomically impossible hands, but the developers fixed the hands after the community spoke out, and Pre-Order Bonus skin is accurately feathered◊.
 Tyrannosaurus, Spinosaurus, and Dilophosaurus got their hands fixed as well, and this is passed on to the other theropods.
 Additionally, later skins on both the Novaraptor and Oviraptor very frequently have full feathers.